 [Section 26GR inserted by No. 49 of 2000 s.
 44.]

 26GS.
-Protection from liability
+Protection from liability for wrongdoing

 (1) An action in tort does not lie against a member of a committee for anything that the member has, in good faith, done in the performance or purported performance of a function under this Act.